omzlo/omzlo.github.io/nocan/nocan-event-protocol.md

 | 0x45   | 0x4D   | 0x01   | 0x00   |

 Byte 3 and byte 4 are used to indicate the major and minor version of then event manager server.
-Currently, this is 1.0.
+Currently, this is 1.0 as shown above.

 Once the client has received a **ServerHelloEvent**, it should proceed with a **ClientAuthEvent**.